 stint on Hawkeye is amazing.

 I suspect I will continue to have much to say on the subject of

 Batman when I am old and doddering (and it occurs to me that my

 generation is destined to become a very odd bunch of

 A whole bunch of arty stuff not made in the U.S.; most mid-20th

-Century film noir, a smattering of costume dramas, and the
+Century film noir, a smattering of costume dramas, the occasional

 I really enjoyed the documentaries "Helvetica" and "Sputnik